Library Welcome

 A range of books are experienced throughout the year.

-Shadowing of a variety of Children’s Book Awards: Carnegie, Blue Peter, Red House, Brilliant Book Award, Costa.
+Shadowing of a variety of Children’s Book Awards: Carnegie, Blue Peter, DSBA, Brilliant Book Award, Costa.

 Film Club